Dragon Quest X: Development

+On 23 March, 2026, Square Enix announced a collaboration with Google Gemini for use in the game.
+The Chatty Slimey AI is used to have conversations with the player and provide tips on playing the game.

 Release

 Dragon Quest X was first hinted at during a Square Enix press conference in December 2008 when Horii revealed that the game was being developed for the Wii.
 The game's year of release, status as an MMORPG, and its eventual release on Wii U were announced in September 2011.
 Applications for the beta test opened in November 2011, with the beta beginning on February 23 the following year.
 Beta testers received a beta disk, USB memory stick and gameplay manual.
 The beta environment gave players access to multiple bosses and a limited amount of the early story.
 The original version was released on August 2, 2012, for Wii.
 In addition to the standard release, a Wii bundle was released.
 A supplementary app for the Nintendo 3DS, with functions connected to both the 3DS functions in in-game messaging, was released for free on August 22.
 Following the initial release, Square Enix doubled the amount of active servers to cope with crowding issues, while they worked on creating a larger permanent server increase.
 Support for the Wii version ended in 2017.

 The Wii U version was released on March 30, 2013, and it replaced the synthesized MIDI soundtrack with the orchestrated soundtrack performed by the Tokyo Metropolitan Symphony Orchestra.
 The beta test began on March 5.
 A port for Windows was released on September 26.
 Ports to both the PlayStation 4 (PS4) and Nintendo Switch were announced as being in development in August 2016.
-These ports will both be released in 2017; the PS4 version will be released on August 17, and the Switch version on September 21, 2017.
+These ports were released in 2017; the PS4 version was released on August 17, and the Switch version on September 21, 2017.
 With the announcement of the Switch version, Square Enix offered players the option of switching their characters and progress to the Switch version.
 In addition to the standard home console releases, versions for portable and mobile platforms have been released that rely on cloud streaming, needing an internet connection to function.
 A version for Android and iOS was co-developed by Square Enix with NTT DoCoMo and Ubitus: NTT DoCoMo's dGame service was used as the release platform, while Ubitus' cloud technology was used for the streaming.
 It was released on December 16, 2013.
 A second version was developed for the 3DS, using a similar streaming function to the mobile versions.
 This version was released on September 4, 2014.
 On release, the 3DS version suffered from multiple technical problems, including issues with logging in, frequent maintenance periods, disconnection issues, poor sound quality, and the game's native text font being too small for the 3DS screen.
 The negative feedback caused Square Enix to temporarily stop shipments so they could fix the issues.